 1. Social Media

-One way to think of social media is as the digital analog for face-to-face networking.
+One way to think of social media is as the digital analog of face-to-face networking.
 LinkedIn, by far the most popular business-to-business social media networking platform, provides many ways to meet and interact with professionals at every level of an organization.
 And because LinkedIn is the de-facto business network, virtually all of your clients and prospects are on it already.

 But social media plays a vital role in content marketing, too.
 It is an excellent way to spread the word about your content and make your expertise more visible.
 And social media’s sharing tools make it a snap for your readers to send your posts to others in their network.